Belinda Keiser Vice Chancellor / Community Relations and Student Advancement

 She was originally appointed by Governor Jeb Bush in 2005 and as a result of her commitment, knowledge and demonstrated leadership she has served as Vice Chair since 2007.
 The group studies and makes public policy recommendations which contribute to the state’s economic development and workforce needs.
 In 2008, Ms Keiser was named Chair of the Strategy Council.
 The Strategy Council is charged with submitting an annual update to the Statewide Strategic Plan for Workforce Development, developing strategies that support the strategic objectives of the Statewide Strategic Plan for Workforce Development, and reviewing emerging strategic and competitiveness issues for Florida.

-In 2007, Belinda Keiser was named Chair of the Special Review Committee on Workforce Efficiency and Productivity.
 The committee was tasked with the comprehensive review of the Agency for Workforce Innovation and Workforce Florida organizational structures, areas or opportunities to eliminate redundancy or duplication, and future funding needs to support the administrative services functions.
 As a direct result of this Committee’s efforts, major changes were made to the AWI/WFI performance contract for administrative support services for the workforce system as required by Chapter 445, F.S.

 In 2005, Ms. Keiser also led the Board’s Better Jobs / Better Wages Council, which works on alternatives to welfare, creates solutions for family transition from public assistance to self-reliance, and promotes skills upgrade training—all to achieve long-term self sufficiency.